DeanP-R/DeanP-R/README.md

 - 👋 Hi, I’m @DeanP-R
-- 👀 I’m interested in Robotics, Embedded Systems and Automation!
+- 👀 I’m interested in Robotics, Embedded Systems and Automation, and 3D Printing!
 - 🌱 I’m currently learning Python & Fusion 360!
 - 📫 How to reach me -> www.linkedin.com/in/dean-rowlett